WinterAxis/ESV-MD-Bible/The_Bible_esv/17_Esther/Esth_8.md

 The Jews had light and gladness and joy and honor.

 ###### 17
 And in every province and in every city, wherever the king's command and his edict reached, there was gladness and joy among the Jews, a feast and a holiday.
-And many from the peoples of the country declared themselves Jews, for fear of the Jews had fallen on them. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And many from the peoples of the country declared themselves Jews, for fear of the Jews had fallen on them.

 ***